Who doesn’t love looking at a rainbow after the rain? Or if you’re really lucky like a friend of mine, you get to see a triple rainbow over a river.

 Eyes of Fire prophesied because of a certain type of human beings’ greed and lack of care and respect for the earth, all the animals would die.
 The fish would die in dried rivers, and the earth would get sick.
 When these things begin to happen, a new people will emerge.

-The new people will emerge from those who are known as the keepers of legends, stories, culture, and rituals.
+New people will emerge from those who are known as the keepers of legends, stories, culture, and rituals.
 I presume them to be the old witches, warlocks, priests, pastors and druids.
 Eyes of Fire predicted that the ancient customs and knowledge, that which was out of fashion, would be needed to heal the earth.
 And the new people would be called, Warriors of the Rainbow.
 The Warriors of the Rainbow would be the key element to heal and renew and ensure mankind and earths survival.

 Asking if our myths and prophecies are true or not, for me, is missing the point of the lessons they are trying to teach us.